 - Step 2: Create an adoption plan.
 Your assigned professional will start asking you some questions about your plans for adoption.
 He or she will ask your about your ideal adoptive family, how much contact you’re open to, what you want the hospital stay to look like, and more.
 All of these questions will create an adoption that’s made just for you if you’re 6 months pregnant and don’t want the baby.
 It’s okay if you’re not totally sure about some of these questions yet — your adoption professional will help you think through all of your options, and you can take your time making a plan that you’re 100% comfortable with.

 - Step 3: Choose the perfect adoptive parents: After you’ve decided on what you’re looking for, your assigned professional will send you a variety of adoptive family profiles.
+Many women prefer to work with larger, national adoption agencies, because these agencies will have more profiles for you to look at.
 Once you pick out a family, you can start getting to know them through conference calls, email exchanges, texts, even in-person visits.

 - Step 4: Create a hospital plan and get ready for placement.
 Similar to your adoption plan, you’ll have full control over what you want your hospital stay to look like when you’re 6 months pregnant and don’t want the baby.
 You’ll be able to decide how much interaction you plan to have with the adoptive parents, who will be the first one to hold your baby, how much time you want to spend with your baby and more.